 Join a support community

 In addition to staying in contact with close friends and family (or especially if you don’t have close friends or family), you may want to consider finding a support community.
-In the aftermath of grief, you may feel totally alone.
+After a loss, you may feel totally alone.
 Joining a support group will help you realize that you aren’t alone and will allow you to form new connections that will give you strength and encouragement as you travel down the road to healing.

-Groups such as Survivors of Suicide Loss (SOSL) can be beneficial because they allow you to hear the experiences of others who have lost loved ones to suicide.
+Groups such as Survivors of Suicide Loss (SOSL) allow you to hear the experiences of others who have lost loved ones to suicide.
 They also give you the opportunity to share your thoughts (if you wish to).
 You might find that expressing your feelings in a welcoming and sympathetic environment helps you work through the loss and provides the encouragement you need to continue your journey.

 Be patient with yourself